 Named Lectures in the Department of Chemistry

 The Bailar Medal and Lectures are in inorganic chemistry and commemorate Professor John Christian Bailar, Jr., a member of the faculty at the University of Illinois from 1928 until his death in 1991.
 Through his research and mentoring Bailar became known as the father of American coordination chemistry.
-Recent Bailar Lecturers include Lawrence Que, Jr., Robert Grubbs, Kenneth Raymond, Michael Grätzel, Edward Solomon, Malcolm Chisholm, Tobin Marks, and Joan Valentine.
+Recent Bailar Lecturers include Jacqueline Barton, Donald Darensbourg, Marcetta Darensbourg, Lawrence Que, Jr., Robert Grubbs, Kenneth Raymond, Michael Grätzel, Edward Solomon, Malcolm Chisholm, and Tobin Marks.

 Physical Chemistry lecture series that has included Michael Bowers, W. E. Moerner, Kenneth Eisenthal, Robin Hochstrasser, Alexander Pines, Stuart Rice and Rudolph Marcus.